scala-tessella/ring-seq/src/main/paradox/categories/symmetry.md

 ## `rotationalSymmetry`

-Computes the order of rotational symmetry, the number >= 1 of rotations in which the sequence looks exactly the same.
+Computes the order of rotational symmetry, the number >= 1 of rotations in which a circular sequence looks exactly the same.

 ### Example